partridgep/APParent/README.md

 Each user can log daily reports on the child's progress.
 Each report logs who created the report, when the report was created and shows a color coded status that indicates the report progress.

 ## Goals
 Users can also create Goals for each child assigned to them.
-Each goal logs who created the goal, a color coded status report and the deadline on when the goal needs to be met.
+Each goal logs who created the goal, a color coded status report and the deadline on when a goal needs to be met.

+## Meetings
+Users can also create meeting invites for each user.
+A user can setup his/her availability and other users can only invite users during those available times.